plone/archetypes.schemaextender/README.txt

   registered.

 * ISchemaModifier: this is a low-level hook that allows direct manipulation of the schema.
-This can be very dangerous and should never be used.
+This can be very dangerous and should never be used if one does not know exactly what she/he is doing!

 The adapter types are documented in the ''interfaces.py'' file in